-- 3. Long-term incentive compensation that was comprised of the two following components during fiscal 2003: - a.
-A long-term incentive plan ("LTIP") award that is based upon the Corporation's actual average return on equity for a three fiscal year period.
-Awards under the LTIP are expressed in performance units calculated by dividing a target LTIP dollar value (adjusted for risk of forfeiture) by the market price of the Corporation's Common Shares at the beginning of the three-year performance period.
+3. Long-term incentive compensation that is comprised of two components:

+- a.
+Long-term incentive plan ("LTIP") awards expressed in performance units calculated by dividing the dollar equivalent of the award by the market price of the Corporation's Common Shares at the beginning of the three fiscal year performance period.
 The target LTIP value is established by the Committee at the market median of comparative LTIP compensation.
+Prior to fiscal 2004, the Corporation based its LTIP on the average return on equity for the three fiscal year performance period.
+In fiscal 2004, after a review of peer company LTIPs, the Committee redesigned the LTIP to align its long-term compensation strategies with those of its peers.
+Under the new LTIP, payments will be determined by comparing the Corporation's compound annual revenue growth, earnings per share growth and return on capital to the performance of a group of its peers.
 Payments earned under the LTIP are paid at the discretion of the Committee either as a credit to the participant's account under the Corporation's Executive Deferral Plan ("EDP") in an amount equal to the number of earned performance units multiplied by the closing price of the Corporation's Common Shares at the end of the three-year performance period or in shares of restricted stock equal to the number of earned performance units unless the participant has previously elected a deferral under the EDP. - b.
 A stock option grant determined by utilizing the Black-Scholes valuation model to convert a target stock option dollar value (adjusted for risk of non-vesting) into the number of stock options to be granted.
 The target stock option value is established by the Committee at the market median of comparative stock option compensation.
-Stock options are granted with an exercise price equal to the fair market value of the Corporation's Common Shares on the day of grant, and grants have a ten-year term and vest 50% following one year of continued service and the remaining 50% following the second year of continued service from the date granted.
-The Corporation's Stock Option Deferral Plan permits executives to defer the recognition of gain upon the exercise of stock options under the Plan.
+Stock options are granted with an exercise price equal to the closing price of the Corporation's Common Shares on the day of grant.
+Grants have a ten-year term and vest 50% after one year of continued service and the remaining 50% after the second year of continued service from the date of grant.
+The Corporation's Stock Option Deferral Plan permits executives to defer the recognition of gain on the exercise of stock options under the Plan.

-Incentive compensation for the Corporation's executives is significantly "at risk," based upon the financial performance of the Corporation.
+Incentive compensation for the Corporation's executives is significantly "at risk" based upon the financial performance of the Corporation.
 Indeed, more than one-half of each executive's targeted total compensation (including base salary, annual bonus, LTIP payouts and stock options) may fluctuate significantly from year to year because it is directly tied to business and individual performance.
 The Committee periodically reviews and evaluates the criteria used to determine incentive compensation to ensure that it remains consistent with the Corporation's compensation philosophy of motivating executive behavior in the best interests of the shareholders and the Corporation.

 Long-term incentive programs are designed to link the interests of the executives with those of the shareholders.
-LTIP awards focus on long-term return on equity and provide an incentive to increase the stock price during the three year performance period.
+LTIP awards focus on the Corporation's revenue and earnings growth and return on capital as compared to its peers and provide an incentive to increase the stock price during the three year performance period.
 Restricted stock awards build stock ownership and encourage a long-term focus on shareholder value, since the stock is restricted from being sold, transferred or assigned for a specified period.
 Stock option grants provide an incentive that aligns the executive's interests with those of the shareholders, since stock options will provide value to the executive only when the price of the Corporation's stock increases above the option grant price.